Hierarchy | |

 Balaur

-In Romanian mythology, a creature like a dragon (though dragons are also present in Romanian mythology).
-He looks like a snake with wings, with legs and multiple heads (usually three, sometimes seven, or twelve), and can reach large sizes.
-In Romanian fairy tales, it represents the personification of evil.
+It looks like a snake with wings, legs and many heads (usually three, sometimes seven or twelve) and can reach large sizes.
+In Romanian fairy tales, he is the personification of evil.

 Blago